loops-wg/gen-info/draft-welzl-loops-gen-info.md

 In the forward information, we have identified:

 - tunnel type  (a few bits, meaning agreed between Ingress and Egress)
-- packet sequence number PSN (20+ bits), counting the LOOPS packets transmitted by the LOOPS ingress (i.e., retransmissions receive a new PSN)
+- packet sequence number PSN (20+ bits), counting the data packets forwarded transmitted by the LOOPS ingress (i.e., retransmissions re-use the PSN)
 - an “ACK desirable” flag (one bit, usually set for a certain percentage of the data packets only)
 - anything that the FEC scheme needs.